foxriver76/ioBroker.denon/README.md

     |:---:|:---:|
     |number|R|

    *Read-only number which represents the maximum possible volume, where 80 = 0 dB.
-When Volume in dB is set to true, the state is represented in dB in the maximumVolumeDB state too.*
+The volume is also set in dB in the maximumVolumeDB state.*

 * zoneMain.muteIndicator / zone2.muteIndicator / zone3.muteIndicator